ecolovecat/gameconsolee/README.md

 ## How to run game?

 First, use F11 to run the code.
-Then **use up and down arrow** to make this menu appear
+Then **use up and down arrow** to make this menu show up